opendilab/DI-engine-docs/source/hands_on/rnd.rst

 Quick Facts
 -----------

-1. The insight behind exploration approaches is that we first establish a methodology of measuring the **novelty of states**, then we assign a exploration reward in proportional to the novelty of the state.
+1. The insight behind exploration approaches is that we first establish a method to measure the **novelty of states**, namely, how well we know this state, or the number of times we have visited a state similar to it.
+   Then we assign a exploration reward in proportional to the novelty measure of the state.
-   If the visited state is more novel, it will matching a bigger intrinsic reward, on the contrary, if the state is more familiar to the agent, it will matching a smaller intrinsic reward.
+   If the visited state is more novel, or say the state is explored very few times, the agent will get a bigger intrinsic reward.
+On the contrary, if the agent is more familiar with this state, or say, the state have been explored many times, the agent will get a smaller intrinsic reward on this state.

 2. RND is a **prediction-error-based** exploration approach that can be applied in non-tabular cases.
    The main idea of prediction-error-based approaches is that defining the intrinsic reward as the prediction error